Feeds:

 by Jim Gordon

-We think if we can get the democrats out and the republicans in, or the other way around, things will improve.
-If we can just get Roe v Wade overturned, get the ten commandments posted on the courthouse wall, put prayer back in school, or keep ‘In God We Trust’ on our money, things will be better.
+We think if we can get the Democrats out and the Republicans in, or the other way around, things will improve.
+If we can just get abortion rules changed, get the ten commandments posted on the courthouse and school walls, put prayer back in school, or keep ‘In God We Trust’ on our money, things will be better.

 The trouble with this way of thinking is, it does not work.
 We cannot legislate “Christian” values based on what we think is morally right.
 One, here in the USA we have freedom of religion.
 This means everyone is free to practice the religion they want to follow, and no one can force their particular religion on others.
 Second, rules and laws do not change the inner person.
 Only a life changed by God will make a lasting difference.